[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 Building HPCToolkit requires the following prerequisites.

 Hpcviewer and hpctraceviewer require Java 11 or later.
 Spack can install Java, if needed.
 On Linux, the viewers also require GTK+ version 3.20 or later.
-Older versions of the viewer use Java 8 and GTK+ 2.x.

 Spack uses a special notation for specifying the version, variants, compilers and dependencies when describing how to build a package.
 This combination of version, variants, etc is called a ’spec’ and is used both on the command line and in config files.